-For use over concrete substrates - seams MUST be taped.
-Optional over wood substrates - do NOT tape seams
+For use over concrete substrates - seams MUST be taped

-- Begin at the starting wall.
-Roll underlayment out parallel to the starting wall and allow the poly film to run 2 inches up the wall. - After the flooring has been installed trim back the poly film from the wall. - Roll the next course of poly film parallel to the first run and overalap a minimum of 4 inches.
-Smooth out any wrinkles or creases in the poly film.
-Use clear tape to tape the seams together when installed over concrete substrates. - · Continue to install the flooring over top of the poly film taking care not to damage the poly film.
+- · Begin at the starting wall.
+Roll underlayment out parallel to the starting wall and allow the poly film to run 2 inches up the wall - · After the flooring has been installed trim back the poly film from the wall. - Roll the next course of poly film parallel to the first run and overalap a minimum of 4 inches.
+Smooth out any wrinkles or creases in the poly film. - · Use clear tape to tape the seams together when installed over concrete substrates.